0xdragon10/0xdragon10.github.io/_posts/2024-08-24-Linux-PrivEsc.md

 date: 2024-08-17 10:00:00 +0800
 categories: [Linux, Security]
 tags: [Privilege Escalation, Linux]
-excerpt: "A detailed write-up on Linux privilege escalation techniques covered in the TCM Privilege Escalation course."
+excerpt: "A detailed write-up on Linux privilege escalation techniques covered in the Privilege Escalation in Linux."
 ---
 # Linux Privilege Escalation
 ![image.png](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcSWOckg_ZAWFp4fiDeOwmZnqDQ-JslUjqfXuw&s)
-# **Introduction to the TCM Privilege Escalation Course for Linux**
+# **Introduction to the Privilege Escalation Course for Linux**

-The TCM Privilege Escalation Course for Linux is designed to equip cybersecurity enthusiasts with the skills and knowledge needed to elevate their access on Linux systems.
+The Privilege Escalation for Linux is designed to equip cybersecurity enthusiasts with the skills and knowledge needed to elevate their access on Linux systems.
 Throughout this course, you will delve into various privilege escalation techniques, from exploiting misconfigurations to leveraging kernel vulnerabilities.

-By the end of this course, you will have a deep understanding of how to identify and exploit weaknesses in Linux systems, making you proficient in the art of privilege escalation.
+By the end of this blog, you will have a deep understanding of how to identify and exploit weaknesses in Linux systems, making you proficient in the art of privilege escalation.
 This course is ideal for those looking to enhance their penetration testing skills or seeking to fortify their defenses against unauthorized access in Linux environments.
 # System Enumeration :-

 First thing i use this command   `hostname`   to display  the system's hostname.
 The hostname is a unique name assigned to a computer on a network, which helps identify it among other devices.